 Click Help > About Microsoft Visual Studio.

-A dialog box opens.
-It should list Microsoft Visual Studio 2005 and version 2.0 of the .NET Framework.
+The dialog box that opens should list Microsoft Visual Studio 2005 and version 2.0 of the .NET Framework.

-In your application, you need to add a web reference to the Product Advertising API WSDL you want to use.
+In your application, you must add a web reference to the Product Advertising API WSDL you want to use.

 To add a web reference